-Although patients with either form of AMD can experience a progressive decrease in visual acuity, they will almost never be completely blind.
+Although patients with wet AMD can experience a progressive decrease in visual acuity, they will almost never be completely blind.

 Clinical Terms (appearing green within fact sheet text)

 Choroid (pronounced CORE oid): The layer of blood vessels and connective tissue between the retina and the white of the eye, also known as the sclera.